 It is the merit of Social Democracy to have established this new cognition and science.
 It has cleared up what never could be explained by the old political economy: the cause of commercial crises; of the impoverishment of the majority in every nation; of the enormous opposites in the condition of men.
 It is no longer a marvel why there can be and are hundredfold millionaires here, and an abject poverty of a mass of proletarians there; why commercial crises are spread likewise over republics and monarchies and despotical States, over protectionist and free trade countries, over Protestant, Catholic, and other communities; why all the "statesmen" and wiseacres of the press are utterly unable to suggest a thorough remedy to commercial depressions and the division of mankind into a ruling class and a ruled class, into all-powerful money kings and moneyed corporations on the one hand, and an immense majority of paupers, or what must ultimately become paupers, on the other hand.
 This riddle is solved by the school of Karl Marx.
-The one great cause of all the ruin of society and States is this, that labor never receives the full proceeds of its product; but must, because it is disinherited, create capital for a minority - the owners of the means of labor, of land, buildings, machines, money, etc., by creating surplus value, furnishing surplus labor, more labor than is paid for, working surplus time, more time than is required to defray the expenses of its own sustenance.
+The one great cause of all the ruin of society and States is this, that labor never receives the full proceeds of its product; but must, because it is disinherited, create capital for a minority - the owners of the means of labor, of land, buildings, machines, money, etc., by creating surplus value, furnishingsurplus labor, more labor than is paid for, workingsurplus time, more time than is required to defray the expenses of its own sustenance.
 And the only thorough remedy is not to work and produce more than what can be consumed by the producers themselves.

-It is by working for wages, i.e., for less than the proceeds of our labor, by creating a surplus value for people who might work, but do not work, and by thus creating private capital in their hands, that we ruin society and politics.
-On the contrary, by working only as much as is needed by all the useful workers, and by creating the necessary capital through our own contributions and doing away with all private capitalism, can we procure all the means of a true, universal, and high education, and improve the universal morality and brotherhood of men.
+It is by working for wages, i.e., for less than the proceeds of our labor, by creating asurplus value for people who might work, but do not work, and by thus creatingprivate capital in their hands, that we ruin society and politics.
+On the contrary, by working only as much as is needed by all the useful workers, and by creating the necessary capital through our own contributions and doing away with all private capitalism, can we procure all the means of a true, produce, just because there is too much merchandise of every kind for sale.
+Men by the million are becoming superfluous because they have not the means to work, while such means exist in too great an abundance.
+And this insane state of things is formed at a time when the most stupendous discoveries and inventions are known and may be made almost to order.

-This, in a nutshell, is the theory of Social Democracy.
-It must be added that such a new state of things will be effected more by the natural development of economics than by our teachings.
-The evils engendered by private capitalism are so formidable and growing in so rapid a proportion, and the wisdom of "statesmen" and self-constituted rulers is known and may be made almost to order.
 The age of scientific wonders and technical perfection is also the age of total inability of the learned world to remedy the simplest wants of the greatest number of persons!
-Less than a century after the spurious discovery made by Malthus that mankind would multiply in a geometrical, and their food only in an arithmetical progression, the fact is established that food and all the first necessities of man are being produced in a far greater ration than we find purchasers!
+Less than a century after the spurious discovery made byMalthus that mankind would multiply in a geometrical, and their food only in an arithmetical progression, thefact is established that food and all the first necessities of man are being produced in a far greater ration than we find purchasers!